DylanWaken/DL_Memory_Palace/Generative Models/Basic Machine Learning/Linear Regression.md

 Solution:
 ----
- The original LMS algorithm is an iterative solution process that uses [[gradient descent]] to approach the optimal parameters.
+ The original LMS algorithm is an iterative solution process that uses [[Gradient Descent]] to approach the optimal parameters.

   Since this is a quadratic function, the convex optimizing techniques can be implemented. we can use the normal equation to directly solve the optimal state.
 We first convert J($\theta$) to a vector form (given that for vecter z we have $z^Tz = \sum _{i}z_{i}^2$):